staeter/work-in-progress/dialogue.md

 #### Inter Planetary Social Network (IPSN)

 - Pros:
-  - Reflects the *distributed* and *resilient* principles
+  - Reflects the *distributed*, *resilient*, *distributed* and *sustainable* principles
-  - Emphasize the future proof aspect of the platform
   - The fact that it is a social network is explicitly stated
-  - Is enthusiastic about the future
+  - Is enthusiastic about the future (*progressive*)
 - Cons:
   - Quite long and difficult to pronounce for non english speakers
+  - Its acronym isn't natural to read
-  - Might be considered as piggy backing on the IPFS ecosystem even if it might not be built on top of it
+  - Might be seen as piggy backing on the [IPFS](https://ipfs.tech/) ecosystem especially as it might not be built on top of it

 ### Programming Language

-The choice of programming language is crucial as it must comply with tree principles
+A programming language is an user interface as well as a model for thinking

 - Easy to learn and master (*accessible*)
   - Great beginner resources
+  - Serve as a great introduction to programming
   - Minimize the amount of core concepts
   - Easy to read and to express
     - This is successful when [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) becomes redundant
   - Single threaded code
+  - Consistent interfaces across devices
 - Easy to review and maintain (*sustainable*)
   - Enforces good practice through language design and compiler errors
   - Human readable and helpful compilation error messages